openebs-archive/openebs-docs/docs/faq.md

    kubectl get pv
    ```

-3. If above outputs are fine, check the corresponding target pod of the cStor volume is running fine using the following command.
+3. Check the corresponding target pod of the cStor volume is running using the following command.

    ```
-   kubectl get pod -n openebs | grep -i <pv_name>
+   kubectl get pod -n openebs
    ```

-   It should be in running state if all 3 container of the target pod are created and in running state.
+   The target pod should be in running state.

 4. Now check the status of cStor volume using the following command.